Learn to Hunt

 Grant Application Submission and Deadline:

 The LWCF grant application and materials are updated on a yearly basis by January 15th.
 The annual deadline for the LWCF grant applications is 4:30 pm, March 15th, or the closest working day thereof.
+Mailed applications must be post marked by the grant submission deadline.
 Submit one complete grant application electronically to Nick Dellaca at

-Mail one (1) original and five (2) copies to Nick Dellaca at:
+Mail one (1) original and one (1) copy to Nick Dellaca at:

 Iowa Department of Natural Resources, LWCF Program